 Cutout Post Cards (Newspaper Cards)

-A cyanotype is a type of photographic print made in a blue monochrome.
-Sir John Hirchel invented the process in 1842, in order to make copies of his scientific notes.
-Cyanotype paper is made photosensitive by coating it with ferric ammonium citrate and potassium ferricyanide.
-This solution soaks into the paper’s fibers rather than resting on its surface as most other emulsions.
+A cyanotype is a type of photographic salt print made in a blue monochrome.
+Sir John Hirchel invented the process in 1842, in order to make exact copies of his scientific notes.
+Cyanotype paper is photosensitized by coating it with ferric ammonium citrate and potassium ferricyanide.
+This solution soaks into the paper’s fibers rather than resting on its surface as with most other emulsions.
 When exposed to light through contact printing with a negative, the iron compounds break down by oxidation.
 The exposure is then printed out, which causes a further reaction between the new iron salts and the potassium ferricyanide.
 Ferroprusate is formed in the areas that were exposed to light yielding a photographic image in a flat Prussian blue.
-Sometimes these colors can range from a blue-black to purple if variations in processing are made.
-Though they slowly fade in light, many homemade real photo postcards were made this way.
+These colors can range from a blue-black to purple if variations in processing are made.
+Though cyanotypes slowly fade in light, many homemade real photo postcards were still made this way.
 They generally went out of fashion in the 1920’s.
 Variants such as kallitypes, palladium, and platinum prints utilize the same basic iron salt chemistry.
 Architectural blueprints are also made through this same process.
 Cyanotypes should not be confused with the blue toned bromide photo papers that became popular in Europe during the 1920’s.

 Cyko paper is a blue light sensitive, silver chloride photo paper that was introduced by the Columbia Photo Paper Company in 1887.
 While it seems to have been issued in a postcard format in 1904 their logo appears on private mailing cards that were only in use until 1901.
 In 1907 this firm became the Ansco Company and produced this paper with a Cyco stamp box label until the company merged with Agfa Products of IG Farben in 1928.
 Cyko paper had poor light sensitivity and was used for contact printing.